tud-hri/joan/paper/paper.md

 The traffic scene is rapidly changing; vehicles with increasing levels of automation are emerging on the roads interacting with other road users.
-It is likely that traffic will be mixed in the future, with manually driven vehicles, automated vehicles in various automation levels, and vulnerable road users such as pedestrians and cyclists sharing the road \cite{di2020_survey}.
+It is likely that traffic will be mixed in the future, with manually driven vehicles, automated vehicles in various automation levels, and vulnerable road users such as pedestrians and cyclists sharing the road [@di2020_survey].
 Hence, investigating human behavior in understanding how humans interact with automated vehicles (AVs) and using this knowledge develop better technology remain major challenges, which requires extensive human factors and human-AV interaction research.
 Driving simulators are invaluable tools to study such human-AV interactions.
 They enable researchers to create repeatable test scenarios that may not be practical to implement in the real world, for example, due to safety concerns.
 Furthermore, they allow us to test human-AV interaction algorithms (on human behavior) before they are deployed.

-State-of-the-art driving simulators for studying human behavior are able to create driving scenarios with high levels of realism \cite{slob2008_stateoftheart}.
+State-of-the-art driving simulators for studying human behavior are able to create driving scenarios with high levels of realism [@slob2008_stateoftheart].
-For example, driving simulators use motion platforms, immersive graphics, are able to simulate realistic traffic scenarios \cite{wivw-scilab}, or have high fidelity haptic feedback on the steering wheel and pedals \cite{mulder2012_sharing}.
+For example, driving simulators use motion platforms, immersive graphics, are able to simulate realistic traffic scenarios [@wivw-scilab], or have high fidelity haptic feedback on the steering wheel and pedals [@mulder2012_sharing].
 However, such driving simulators require dedicated (and expensive) hardware, possibly limiting their availability, Furthermore, they require a steep programming learning curve, or lack the support or flexibility to quickly implement customized experiments.

 Virtual reality driving simulators based on video game development platforms offer reasonable levels of realism, require relatively low-cost hardware, and are able to simulate complex traffic scenarios involving multiple actors.
-For example, Bazilinskyy et al. \cite{bazilinskyy2020_coupled} developed an open-source virtual reality simulator for investigating human-human interaction in traffic scenarios based on the Unity game engine.
+For example, Bazilinskyy et al. [@bazilinskyy2020_coupled] developed an open-source virtual reality simulator for investigating human-human interaction in traffic scenarios based on the Unity game engine.
 Their simulator supports human user input from different types of hardware interfaces, such as USB steering wheels or motion capture suits.
-Similarly, Kearney et al. \cite{kearney2018_multimodal}
-also developed a Unity-based driving simulator in which multiple human participants can be coupled in the same simulator environment.
+Similarly, Kearney et al. [@kearney2018_multimodal] also developed a Unity-based driving simulator in which multiple human participants can be coupled in the same simulator environment.
 These simulators are specifically developed for human-human interaction experiments and can simulate human-AV interactions by having a human pretending to be an AV (`Wizard of Oz' experiment), but they lack the framework to implement automated vehicle driving models, which is necessary to simulate complex multi-actor mixed traffic scenarios.

 Several game engine-based reality driving simulators have been developed specifically for the development of fully automated driving models.
 Examples include
-AirSim \cite{airsim2017fsr}, LGSVL simulator \cite{lgsvlsim}, and CARLA \cite{dosovitskiy2017_carla}.
+AirSim [@airsim2017fsr], LGSVL simulator [@lgsvlsim], and CARLA [@dosovitskiy2017_carla].
 These simulators provide support for implementing, training, and validating fully automated driving models and are able to simulate various traffic scenarios, ranging from a single automated vehicle driving around a country road to complex scenarios involving multiple automated vehicles and other road users.
 CARLA is a popular open-source simulator; it provides a flexible and well-documented API, pre-trained automated driving models, supports common roadmap standards such as OpenDrive, is actively maintained and further